Fitting ARMA Time Series Models without Identification: A Proximal Approach: PROPOSED METHOD

-The gradient updates are passed to proximal operators as arguments which is indeed proximal gradient steps~\citep{beck2009fast,parikh2014proximal}.
-Note that the solution of the proximal operators are sparse vectors that conform to the hierarchical sparsity of Figure~\ref{fig:arma_DAG}.
+The gradient updates are passed to proximal operators as arguments which are indeed proximal gradient steps~\citep{beck2009fast,parikh2014proximal}.
+Note that the solution of the proximal operators is sparse vectors that conform to the hierarchical sparsity of Figure~\ref{fig:arma_DAG}.

 The solutions of the proximal gradient steps for the AR and MA components, i.e., $\ph^{k+1/2}$ and $\th^{k+1/2}$ are not necessarily stationary or invertible, respectively.
 The stationarity and invertibility of AR and MA are regained by projection on $\cX_{\ph}^p$ and $\cX_{\th}^q$ where $p$ and $q$ are the order of AR and MA components from the proximal steps.
-For projection, we use the second definition of $\cX_{\boldsymbol{\alpha}}^d$ in \eqref{eq:opt_2}.
+For the projection, we use the second definition of $\cX_{\boldsymbol{\alpha}}^d$ in \eqref{eq:opt_2}.
 Since $\cX_{\boldsymbol{\alpha}}^d$ is an open set, following \cite{combettes1992best}, we find its approximation with a closed set from inside as